CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/Tools.rst

 clang-format
 ++++++++++++

-This tool is used for ensuring a consistent language format across developers.
+This tool is used for ensuring a consistent language format for c++ across developers.
 This includes using spaces vs tabs, how many tabs or spaces, if a line should be skipped after or before an opening curly brackets, etc.

 **Official Documentation for Options**: https://clang.llvm.org/docs/ClangFormatStyleOptions.html

-At the time of writing, this repository is using version 14 of clang-format
+At the time of writing, this repository is using version 16 of clang-format

 Installation
 ------------

 Go to https://github.com/llvm/llvm-project/releases and download the latest version for your system.
 Note, the latest version might not have a build for your system, so go look for ones which do have a version for your system.
+Below you will find instructions for downloads for Ubuntu.

 .. code-block:: bash

-  cd /opt # This is the folder where we will put the executables sudo wget https://github.com/llvm/llvm-project/releases/download/llvmorg-14.0.0/clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz -O clang+llvm.tar.xz # download your version (make sure to change the link!) and save it as a file named clang+llvm.tar.xz sudo tar xf clang+llvm.tar.xz # extract it sudo printf "\n#add clang to path\nexport PATH=\"/opt/clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04/bin:\${PATH}\"" >> ~/.bashrc # Add to PATH (make sure to change the folder name version!)
+  cd /opt # This is the folder where we will put the executables sudo wget https://github.com/llvm/llvm-project/releases/download/llvmorg-16.0.0/clang+llvm-16.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz -O clang+llvm.tar.xz # download your version (make sure to change the link!) and save it as a file named clang+llvm.tar.xz sudo tar xvf clang+llvm.tar.xz # extract it sudo rm clang+llvm.tar.xz sudo mv clang+llvm* clang+llvm sudo printf "\n#add clang to path\nexport PATH=\"/opt/clang+llvm/bin:\${PATH}\"" >> ~/.bashrc # Add to PATH (make sure to change the folder name version!)

 googletest
 ++++++++++